 - A statement by the candidate describing his or her education and qualifications to be printed in the County Voter Information Guide.
 The statement must be filed, and paid for at the time of filing the Declaration of Candidacy.
 For more information, click here.

-- Candidate Statement Fees (if purchased) include translation and printing in both English and Spanish and are in the amount of:
+- Candidate Statement Fees (if purchased) include translation and printing in both English and Spanish and vary depending on the district size:

 - $900 for US Congress, State Senate, Member of Assembly, and Superior Court Judge.